 (2) Parcel(s) and proposed lot(s) shall be shown on a locus plan at a scale of one inch equals 1,000 feet, or other suitable scale.
 The locus plan shall also show the intersection of at least two public ways which shall be named on the locus plan.

-(3) The zoning classification of any zoning district boundaries, which may lie within the locus of the plan and the zoning district(s) in which the property is located shall be shown on the plan.
+(3) The zoning classification of any zoning district boundaries which may lie within the locus of the plan and the zoning district(s) in which the property is located shall be shown on the plan.

 (4) The location and names of all abutters as determined from the most recent tax list or lists shall be shown on the plan.